 Having a loved one with DID can be confusing and overwhelming.
 You may not know how to respond to their different alters or behaviors.
 You can help by:

 If you or someone you know has DID and exhibits any of the following symptoms, seek medical attention right away:

-You can call the National Suicide Prevention Lifeline at 800.273.8255.
+In the United States, you can call the Suicide and Crisis Lifeline by dialing 988.
 This hotline connects you to a network of local crisis centers that provides free and confidential emotional support.
 The centers support people in suicidal crisis or emotional distress 24 hours a day, 7 days a week.
 In an emergency, call 911.

 A note from Cleveland Clinic

 Dissociative identity disorder (DID) is a mental health condition.
 Someone with DID has multiple, distinct personalities.
 The various identities control a person’s behavior at different times.
 The condition can cause memory loss, delusions or depression.
 DID is usually caused by past trauma.
 Therapy can help people manage their behaviors and reduce the frequency of identity “switches.”
 It’s important for anyone with DID to have a strong support system.
 Healthcare providers, family members and friends can help people manage DID.

 Last reviewed by a Cleveland Clinic medical professional on 05/25/2021.